Crustless Swiss Chard Quiche

 Furthermore, this recipe includes both raw onion and chard straight into the oven with the eggs.
 I don't sautee the onions or chard and its still so good.
 It couldn’t be simpler.

-I often streamline this recipe by stemming, chopping, and freezing pre-measured batches of my swiss chard leaves.
+I often streamline this recipe by stemming, chopping, and freezing pre-measured batches of my Swiss chard leaves.

 Why crustless quiche?